Geraldo at Large: End of syndication

 On January 4, 2007, it was announced that the syndicated program would be canceled due to a "soft ad marketplace, the lack of an early news lead-in for his show in several cities and the timeline for financial success."
 The program's final syndicated episode aired on January 26, 2007.

 Return to Fox News Channel

-The show returned to the Fox News Channel weekends on February 10, 2007.Press Release about Geraldo at Large moving back to FOX news channel While the show has not been officially cancelled, it was replaced by The Greg Gutfeld Show in 2015, which took over its 10 PM time slot.
+The show returned to the Fox News Channel weekends on February 10, 2007.
+While the show has not been officially cancelled, it was replaced by The Greg Gutfeld Show in 2015, which took over its 10 PM time slot.